stephrdev/pytest-isort/README.rst

 This will ignore the ``conf.py`` python file inside the ``docs`` folder and also ignore any python file in ``migrations`` folders.

+In addition, excluded files in isort's configuration will be ignored too.

 Notes
 -----